FutureTPM/ROTed/README.md

 dependencies.
 The names of the dependencies will vary by Linux distribution and operating system.
 Some dependencies are optional while others are required for the code to build.
 The optional dependencies are only needed if you intend to replicate our experiments.
-The dependencies versions used in testing are in parenthesis.
+The versions of the dependencies used in testing are in parenthesis.
 If for some reason the build fails, please try to install the versions described prior to opening an issue.